isomerpages/moh-upec/_our-work/Community Responsiveness/DARE programme.md

 </div>
 <div class="isomer-card-body">
 <div class="isomer-card-title">Migrant Domestic Workers</div>
-<div class="isomer-card-description">With support from the Ministry of Manpower, first-time migrant domestic
+<div class="isomer-card-description">With support from the Ministry of Manpower (MOM), first-time migrant domestic
-workers will receive a brief CPR+AED introduction as part of their Settling-In Programme to better support Singapore’s aging population.</div>
+workers will receive a brief CPR+AED introduction as part of their Settling-In Programme to better support Singapore’s ageing population.</div>
 </div>
 </div>
 </div>